Ptujec/LaunchBar/Mastodon/README.md

 ### Accounts

 If you hit return `↩` on a selected account it will open the account on your preferred Mastodon instance.
 Use `⌘↩` to open the account on it's original page.
-You can even **follow** a selected account right from LaunchBar with `⌥↩`.
+You can also **follow** a selected account right from LaunchBar with `⌥↩`.

 ### Hashtags

-Hashtags open per default on mastodon.social, which usually has a lot more results.
+Hashtags open per default on http://mastodon.social, which usually has a lot more results.
 Use `⌘↩` to view results on your home instance.
-You can even **follow** a selected hashtag right from LaunchBar with `⌥↩`.
+You can also **follow** a selected hashtag right from LaunchBar with `⌥↩`.

 **Note**: Following requires a (free) **[API-Token](#api-token)**.

+### Settings

+There are a couple of settings, that you can access with `⇧↩`:
+- Open results in your favorite client (e.g. Elk or Ice Cubes)
+- Set Instance
+- Set API-Token

 ## 2) Home (Redirect) Action